I get asked – what’s a Clover? Definition herewith:

 Clovers believe “there ought to be a law” whenever they see other people doing something they happen not to like.
 Or aren’t doing something they believe other people ought to do.

 Clovers think it’s ok to take your money if it’s called “taxes.”

 They like to “help” others… with other people’s money.

-Clovers think people are too irresponsible and foolish to be trusted to govern themselves – but put limitless trust in people (that is, uber Clovers) once adorned with special titles and costumes such as “officer” and “senator” and “president.”
+Clovers think people are too irresponsible and foolish to be trusted to govern themselves – but put limitless trust in people with special titles and costumes such as “officer” and “senator” and “president.”

 Most rank-and-file Clovers are, at bottom, bullies and busybodies – but also cowards who hide behind euphemisms (see above regarding “taxes”) and proxies like the ballot box.
 They are not bold enough to actually take other people’s things themselves and shy away from telling other people what to do – such as personally telling their neighbor to “buckle up for safety” – but are eager to vote to have others perform this work on their behalf.